Planning to buy a reverse osmosis water filter system for your home?

 Let me help you to make the best choice.
-I explain the manufacturers’ lingo and made a list of points you should pay attention to in my RO filter system buyer’s guide further down.
+I will explain the manufacturers’ lingo and have a list of points you should pay attention to in my RO filter system buyer’s guide further down.

 Let’s start our tour with a comparison of some of the best budget under sink models.

 The best budget reverse osmosis filter systems have 4 or 5 filtration stages.
 The lower price does not mean you have to compromise on filtration ability.
 The difference is mainly in capacity.
 The models I selected here all use 50 GDP (gallons per day) membranes.

 Now, let's take a closer look at my favourite budget RO systems.

 The Apec Essence ROES-50 Apec's basic 5-stage filtration system and the successor of the equally successful Apec RO-45.